Information on this site has not been updated for the 2014-15 academic year.

 Evaluation of course credit earned at other institutions by the Transfer Evaluation Office does not decree approval of the credit for use toward degree requirements.
 Only the academic dean of the college offering the program in which a student is enrolled has authority for determining which courses will be applied toward any specific program.
 The only exception to this rule is that no transferred course completed with a grade below C- may be applied to fulfill course requirements in majors, minors, or specializations.

 Applicants must submit official records from all accredited institutions attended.
 Official transcripts must be sent directly to the Office of Undergraduate Admissions.
 All college-level, nonvocational courses completed with a passing grade of D or above at regionally accredited colleges and universities (not including trade or technical schools) will be evaluated for acceptance of transfer credit by the Transfer Evaluation Office.
 The Transfer Evaluation Office determines acceptable transfer credit on the basis of an evaluation of course content as described from the sending institution’s catalog and in consultation with the appropriate academic units at Texas Tech University as necessary for clarification.
-While all credit hours presented on the sending institution’s transcripts will be evaluated, and equivalent college-level courses posted to the student’s academic record, a maximum of 72 semester credit hours from two-year colleges may be applied toward Texas Tech University degree requirements.
-Courses that are accepted for transfer do not necessarily apply toward college, departmental, or program degree requirements.
-Those decisions are the responsibility of the units that administer the student's chosen degree program.
+While all credit hours presented on the sending institution’s transcripts will be evaluated, and equivalent college-level courses posted to the student’s academic record, a maximum of 66 semester credit hours from two-year colleges may be applied towards degree requirements.

 Students are encouraged to meet with the academic advisors of the college in which they plan to enroll to discuss that college’s policies on applicability of transfer credit for degree purposes.
 Credit hours will be applied to degree programs and majors when courses are deemed equivalent to the Texas Tech courses that satisfy various program requirements by the college in which the student is seeking a degree.